arumullayaswanth/Devops-Software-Installation-Project/Tomcat in Ansible.md

-# Apache Tomcat Ansible Deployment
+# Apache Tomcat installing  Ansibe
 ## Overview

 Apache Tomcat is an open-source implementation of Java Servlet, JavaServer Pages (JSP), and WebSocket technologies.
 It is developed by the Apache Software Foundation and is widely used to deploy Java-based web applications.
 Tomcat acts as a lightweight application server, providing a reliable environment for running Java applications.